Experience Oxfordshire For The Arts

 If you find yourself lingering a little longer in Summertown, catch a production of live music, theatre or dance at North Wall Arts Centre.
 The centre places an emphasis on new and innovative work, offering an alternative to the mainstream.
 It’s also a public art gallery, and admission is free.

-If you’re heading back towards Oxford city centre for the evening, immerse yourself in Oxford’s thriving arts scene with a touch of drama or comedy; the New Theatre features hit musicals and professional productions, or the Old Fire Station is the place to watch incredible independent performances.
+If you’re heading back towards Oxford city centre for the evening, immerse yourself in Oxford’s thriving arts scene with a touch of drama or comedy; the New Theatre features hit musicals and professional productions.

 The Bath Place Hotel: A huddle of 17th century cottages assembled around a beautiful flagstone courtyard in the centre of Oxford.
 The family-run hotel nestles between ancient New College, the Bodleian Library and the Sheldonian Theatre, making it the perfect spot to immerse yourself in Oxford life.